Maia-Everett/lintian.eu/_posts/2024-06-01-warcraft-retrospective-28.md

 Remember how, in the [previous post](https://lintian.eu/2024/05/24/warcraft-retrospective-27/), I mentioned that wisps can detonate themselves to damage summoned creatures?

-Furion gathered a *staggering* number of wisps around the World Tree.
+While we were holding the line, Furion gathered a *staggering* number of wisps around the World Tree.

-And Archimonde is a summoned creature.
+And Archimonde --- while very, *very* powerful --- is a summoned creature.

+.

+.

+.

 *Hasta la vista, baby.*